Air fryer canned potatoes

 These canned potatoes are very simple to use, and an electric can opener makes these even easier to use.

 There are a variety of canned potatoes available, and any will work well for this recipe.
-I’ve seen sliced canned potatoes and tinned sweet potatoes which would both work great too, though you may need to adjust the cooking times a little.
+I've seen slices of potato and tinned sweet potatoes which would both work great too, though you may need to adjust the cooking times a little.

-Do you need to soak canned potatoes before cooking?
+Do you need to soak canned potatoes before they're cooked?

 Do canned potatoes go crispy?

-Yes, they are SO crispy on the outside, almost as good as ‘proper’ roast potatoes made from fresh potatoes!
+Yes, they are SO crispy on the outside, almost as good as ‘proper’ roasted potatoes made from fresh potatoes!
 I love the crisp outer edge and the soft fluffy potato inside too.

 Want to make air fryer tinned potatoes with parmesan?